 Students are always asking me for advice on the best travel yoga mats.

-In truth, to keep my carry-on luggage small enough, I currently don’t carry a travel yoga mat.
-This means that I’ve had the chance to try out a range of different yoga travel mats (and everyday yoga mats) as I move from studio to studio teaching Adventure Yoga.
+In truth, to keep my carry-on luggage small enough, I haven’t been carrying a travel yoga mat.
+This means that I’ve had the chance to try out a range of different yoga travel mats (and everyday yoga mats) as I move from studio to studio teaching Adventure Yoga workshops around the world.

 This year I’ve practiced on yoga mats from all of the major mat makers and plenty of minor ones too.
 For this post, I’ve selected six of the best travel yoga mats based on: